Introducing GALA Yuzawa's recommended courses, weather forecasts, live cameras, and course maps

 Maximum gradient: 30 degrees, average gradient: 17 degrees / Distance: 700m / Slope orientation: -

-Bronco is located in the southern area of the ski resort, where there are many off-piste zones.
-The upper part of this course, which is located along the Pair Lift, has a natural undulation with large steps continuing.
+Bronco is located in the southern area of the ski resort, which has many off-piste zones.
+The upper part of this course, which runs along the pair lift, is characterized by large drops and undulations that are left to the natural contours of the terrain.

 ・Super Swan